Have you wanted to create morning time plans with Tapestry of Grace?

 For week 20 it’s Colonial Living.
-A book which gives you an in-depth look at exactly how the colonials lived.
+A book that gives you an in-depth look at exactly how the colonials lived.

-The books chosen for read alouds vary throughout the year.
+The books chosen for reading aloud vary throughout the year.
 Sometimes they’re insightful biographies and nonfiction books.
 Other times the books are wonderful historical fiction and literature books to share with the kids.

 Monday – Geography

 At the beginning of the week plan, you’ll notice 3 pages listing the teaching objectives for core subjects.